Skip to content

 What happens at LGFB workshops?

-Led by our expert volunteers, our workshops offer real information, helpful tips and techniques AND supportive care.
+Led by our expert volunteers, Look Good Feel Better workshops offer real information, helpful tips and techniques AND supportive care.
 At the end of the session, we hope you’ll feel that you can face cancer with a bit more confidence and feel more like yourself again.

-Our primary in-person workshop is 2 hours long and addresses skincare, makeup that helps address physical side effects, hair loss, scalp and nail care, wigs, scarves and other hair alternatives.
+Our primary in-person workshop is 2 hours long and addresses skincare, makeup that helps address physical side effects of cancer treatment, hair loss, scalp and nail care, wigs, scarves and other hair alternatives.
 It is called Skincare, Makeup & Hair.
-It is offered in 80 locations across Canada where our volunteers will greet you with a warm smile and a free kit of skincare and makeup products.
+It is offered in 80 locations across Canada where our volunteers will greet you with a warm smile.
+You will also receive our Confidence Kit, which is a free kit of skincare and makeup products, so you can practice the techniques explained in the workshop at home.

 Learn More about This WorkshopCheck for In-Person Workshops Near You